limengbinggz/CUSUM-RL/README.md

-# Reinforcement Learning in Possibly Nonstationary Environments (CUMSUM-RL)
+# Reinforcement Learning in Possibly Nonstationary Environments (CUSUM-RL)

 This repository contains the implementation for the paper "Reinforcement Learning in Possibly Nonstationary Environments" in Python (and R for plotting).